AmberDevelopmentTeam/AudioManager/README.md

 # AudioManager
 AudioManager is one of the first module where audio management wasn't been easier than ever.
+Feature that didn't exist before and so one...
 MIT License inspired by @canary-development.